The Mop dog, otherwise known as a Komondor, was bred to watch over and protect flocks of sheep.

 This is where early socialization and training will help them learn the difference and how to react.

-Don’t let their quirky and cuddly appearance fool you, yes the Mop dog is very friendly and affectionate to their owners, but he won’t be the most welcoming to strangers.
+Don’t let their quirky and cuddly appearance fool you, yes the Mop dog is very friendly and affectionate to his owner, but he won’t be the most welcoming to strangers.

 To this day they have kept their protective traits.
 Because of this, and their large size, it can make them difficult to handle for first time pet owners.